-4. Lessons Learned
+5. Lessons Learned

-Three main lessons were learned from the CPFF 2020: different crises require different actions, facility design needs to evolve with the market and the crisis, and experience speeds response.
+There are three main lessons learned from the CPFF 2020 - different crises require different actions, facility design needs to evolve with the market and the crisis, and experience speeds response.

 First, considering the nature of the crisis, the 2008 dislocations in the commercial paper markets were driven by the financial sector, while the 2020 market dislocations were seen more at nonfinancial corporations.
 In addition, issuance in this market had moved away from ABCP.
-Therefore, CPFF 2020's design did not differentiate between financial and nonfinancial issuers in pricing or other terms.
+Therefore CPFF 2020's design did not differentiate between financial and nonfinancial issuers in pricing or other terms.
 In both episodes, the establishment of a backstop facility was effective in restoring normal market functioning.

 Second, specific terms and conditions need to reflect the particulars of the given economic environment.
-Design elements that were substantially similar to those of the original program were adapted to the new situation (as discussed in the previous section, including a downgrade exception and the inclusion of muni issuers), and other elements that remained the same elicited different reactions (for example, some reactions from market participants about registration fees, which had the same structure as before, faced more resistance this time than last).
-Moreover, in considering the appropriate pricing and amount of required equity, the Fed had to weigh the high credit quality and rare historical defaults of the market against the specific circumstances under which the facility might be needed.
-However, ensuring pricing such that usage would naturally decline as conditions normalize is a key design feature.
+Design elements that were substantially similar to the original program were adapted to the new situation (as discussed in the previous section, including a downgrade exception and including of muni issuers), and other elements that remained the same elicited different reactions (for example, some reactions from market participants about registration fees, which had the same structure as before, faced more resistance this time than last).
+Moreover, in considering the appropriate pricing and amount of required equity, the high credit quality and rare historical defaults of the market must be weighed against the specific circumstances under which the facility might be needed.
+However, ensuring pricing such that usage should naturally decline as conditions normalize is a key design feature.